RichardRicoKlar/ProjectAnts/README.md

 ## Entities:
 ### Ants:
 - Moves randomly in 1 of the 4 directions
-- Ant will die after 20 steps, because of an old age :(
+- Ant will die after 20 steps/ticks, because of an old age :(
 ### Bugs:
 - Moves randomly in 1 of the 4 directions
 - Never dies by age